HSG424/txt-2-art/README.md

 4. `npm run dev`

-- This app only works if environment variables for the url and key are added ([DeepAI API](https://deepai.org/)).
+- This app only works if environment variables for the url and API key are added.

 ## Key Files